Use AI to create assessment tasks, rubrics or marking grids, quizzes, exit tickets and success criteria while keeping teacher review central.

 - Check answer accuracy, difficulty and accessibility.

-- Use pupil responses to inform teaching rather than treating generated tasks as final evidence on their own.
+- Use student responses to inform teaching rather than treating generated tasks as final evidence on their own.

 Classroom examples